An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Observed delay and direction: scalar field

 The apparent direction of a source at an observer is a unit vector opposite to the direction of the spatial gradient of the wave phase, in the local Lorentz frame.
 For example, for the waves discussed in this paper, in the limit $h\rightarrow 0$, the source direction is opposite the spatial wavevector $k^j$.
 Only an instrument extended in space, such as an interferometer array or a lens with finite diameter, can measure the wave phase over a region of spacetime, and thus find the gradient and determine the source direction.
 Direction is thus more subtle than delay, which can be measured at a single spatial position, although it does require an interval of time greater than $2\pi/k$..

-I suppose that the observer measures source direction at the spatial origin, at coordinate time $t^{\sm( \mathrm o )}$. \citet[][Equation 40]{Pyne1996} define orthogonal Cartesian coordinates in the local Lorentz frame near the origin $x^{\alpha'}$, by normalizing $x$ and $y$:
+I suppose that the observer measures source direction at the spatial origin, at coordinate time $t^{\sm( \mathrm o )}$.
+Pyne et al. (\cite{Pyne1996}, Equation 40) define orthogonal Cartesian coordinates in the local Lorentz frame near the origin $x^{\alpha'}$, by normalizing $x$ and $y$:

 where

 The primed frame is the local Lorentz frame, near the observer at $|t'|,\ |x'_j| \ll 1/ K$.
 This transformation holds not only for events near the observer, but for any contravariant vector in that region.